-- 8.1 I undertake Code of Conduct training provided by my local authority. - 8.2 I cooperate with any Code of Conduct investigation and/or determination. - 8.3 I do not intimidate or attempt to intimidate any person who is likely to be involved with the administration of any investigation or proceedings.
+- 8.1 I cooperate with any Code of Conduct investigation and/or determination. - 8.2 I do not intimidate or attempt to intimidate any person who is likely to be involved with the administration of any investigation or proceedings.

-8.4 I comply with any sanction imposed on me following a finding that I have breached the Code of Conduct.
+8.3 I comply with any sanction imposed on me following a finding that I have breached the Code of Conduct.

 It is extremely important for you as a councillor to demonstrate high standards, for you to have your actions open to scrutiny and for you not to undermine public trust in the local authority or its governance.
-If you do not understand or are concerned about the local authority's processes in handling a complaint you should raise this with your Monitoring Officer.
+If you do not understand or are concerned about the local authority's processes in handling a complaint you should raise this with your Monitoring Officer at Breckland District Council.